Microexpressions in Sales: Reading Subtle Cues to Tailor Your Pitch | Braintrust

 This is why buyers can say, "I need to think about it," when in reality their emotional system has already decided.
 Microexpressions are the tells.
 They expose this emotional processing as it happens.

-Ignoring microexpressions means flying blind to what the buyer’s brain is really signaling.
-Reading them means seeing the decision process unfold in real-time.
+Ignoring microexpressions means flying blind to what the buyer's brain is really signaling.
+Reading them means seeing the decision process unfold in real time, before it becomes a stalled deal or a silent "no."

 What Salespeople Typically Miss